 Happily, some of the the other finest works of the greatest Venetian artist still adorn the walls of palaces and churches on the main island of Venice.
 The Tintorettos in Scuola di San Rocco are worth a trip to Venice alone.
 But on my recent trip this January, I found that nothing quite matched coming out of the church into a nearly deserted square doused in watery sunlight.
-The contemporary image of a city plagued by tourists is not entirely accurate, if you visit at the right time, which is January and February.
+The contemporary image of a city plagued by tourists is not entirely accurate, if you visit at the right time.

 It is in these less trodden and unfamiliar areas where Venice comes into its own.

 But a narrative of decline has plagued the city in recent years.
-The Guardian recently published a gloomy outlook on its future, Venice not the Guardian, that is, groaning under the weight of tourism.
+The Guardian recently published a gloomy outlook on its future (Venice not the Guardian, that is) groaning under the weight of tourism.
 Around thirty million people visit every year.
 Around half of those are day-trippers, and that is where the biggest problem lies.
-They are the tourists who pour off cruise ships, bringing a packed lunch or a snack, to take some photos of San Marco, leaving nothing but trash.
-They spend too little money and clutter the place up.
+They are the tourists who pour off cruise ships, bringing a packed lunch or a snack to take photos of San Marco, spending no money and leaving nothing but trash.

-The result is a throng of shops selling tourist tat – cheap mimics of the glass wear that Venice is famous for, knock off Venetian masks, a Hard Rock Café looking seedy and incongruous at the base of the Rialto bridge.
-Too many tourists appear not to interact with the city in a meaningful way, and they certainly make a negligible economic contribution.
+The result is a throng of shops selling cheap mimics of the glass wear that Venice is famous for, knock off Venetian masks, a Hard Rock Café looking seedy and incongruous at the base of the Rialto bridge.
+Too many tourists appear not to interact with the city in a meaningful way, while making a negligible economic contribution.

 But there are moves to reverse this trend.
 In late December Venetian authorities announced they would charge these day trippers a tax up to 10 euro, depending on the season.
 The measure should bring in tens of millions in revenue a year – and will be directed to the costly upkeep of the city.
 It may also act as a disincentive to the day trippers, although this seems less likely at such a low level.